Surajsharma07/pricetraqor-twa/PRD.md

 3. **Effortless** - Despite the rich visual treatment, navigation and actions should be immediate and obvious, with no learning curve between the user's intent and the interface's response.

 **Complexity Level**: Light Application (multiple features with basic state)
   - Six distinct screens (Login, Signup, Home, Products, Alerts, Profile) with independent purposes but unified visual language, authentication flow with Telegram integration, basic state management for toggling alerts and switches, subscription tier management.
+Includes two integrated premium UI components: GlowCard (spotlight cards) and InteractiveNav (skeuomorphic navigation with dynamic lighting).

 ## Essential Features